m42e/drone-1password/README.md

 - A reachable 1Password Connect deployment
 - A Connect token with read access to the relevant vaults and items

+## Known issues

+- Name is currently not used but still enforced.
+- Names/Vauls with `/` may not work.

 ## Environment variables

 | Variable | Description |